pog102/pog102/journal/arch_iso.md

 # My custom ISO
-I wanted my own iso when I plan on upgrading my laptop to a new one.
-I would need less time of configuring my own sistem though I have an install script.
+I wanted to have my own ISO for when I plan on upgrading to a new laptop.
+This way, I would need less time to configure my own system, even though I have an install script.